Mat-P1/Mat-P1/README.md

 ### Hello!
 My name is Mateus

-* I'm a student of Systems Analysis and Development.
+* Systems Analysis and Development.
 * Here are all my projects and assignments.

 ### Technologies and Programming Languages